All Episodes

 Time Text

-If you're uh if you're fleeing the country, do swing by and say hello.
+If you're fleeing the country do swing by and say hello.

 You can't miss us.

-Uh we're talking about anchor babies, uh, because Jeb Bush has clarified his position.
+We're talking about anchor babies because Jeb Bush has clarified his position.

-Um there was uh uh w this morning that we it had an interesting report on the radio about how um how Jeb Bush uh had r had hit back, punched back at um the reports that he was uh low energy, as Donald Trump put it, uh and that he was on fire last night, uh, wherever it was, giving some speech down on the Texan border.
+This morning it had an interesting report on the radio about how Jeb Bush had hit back, punched back at the reports that he was low energy, as Donald Trump put it, and that he was on fire last night, wherever it was, giving some speech down on the Texan border.

-And it's true, if you look at this this clip, he's he's in some border town on the US side where ninety per cent ninety per cent of the town speaks Spanish.
+If you look at this clip, he's in some border town on the U.S. side where 90% of the town speaks Spanish.

 But don't worry, that's coming to a state near you soon.

-Now I don't uh claim to understand every nuance, I'm not a Spanish speaker, but you can just tell his body language, his animation is more vibrant in Spanish than when he does that sad sack thing with the hunched shoulders and he's talking in English uh uh about uh common core or whatever.
+But you can just tell his body language, his animation is more vibrant in Spanish than when he does that sad-sack thing with the hunched shoulders and he's talking in English about Common Core or whatever.

 I mean, a lot of times it is just the language.

-It's like um people generally sound ro more romantic when they're uh talking in French, you know, because they go into the full Jacques Chiracon or hitting on the Syrian president's wife movie madame for mid if you don't know understand a word or what he's you can just is if you look at Jeb Bush speaking in Spanish, he's like far more an far more animated about it.
+It's like people generally sound more romantic when they're talking in French, you know, because they go into the full Jacques Chirac hitting on the Syrian president's wife.

-So he doesn't want to repeal the Fourteenth Amendment, you constitutional scholars out there.
+So he doesn't want to repeal the 14th Amendment, you constitutional scholars out there.

-He'd just like to shave it back to a kind of thirteen and seven eighths amendment where we just get rid of the Chinese anchor babies.
+He'd just like to shave it back to a kind of 13 and 7 8ths amendment where we just get rid of the Chinese anchor babies.

 That's his thing.

-Headlines Byron York of the Washington Examiner has uh a piece called Trump on Immigration.
+Headlines, Byron York of the Washington Examiner has a piece called Trump on Immigration.

 What about the Democrats problems?